5G-ERA/relay_network_application/README.md

 ```

 The `name` field specifies the name of the action that the robot expects to be provided by the Relay Server.
-The `type` field contains the textual representation of the actions's type.
+The `type` field contains the textual representation of the action's type.

 ```json